Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 The Early Life Of Dean Corll

-Dean Corll was born in 1939, in Fort Wayne, Indiana.
-His parents reportedly never had a happy marriage, and they would often argue.
-But as far as anyone can tell, there was nothing especially unusual about these fights.
+Dean Corll was born in 1939 in Fort Wayne, Indiana.
+His parents reportedly never had a happy marriage, and they argued often.
+But as far as anyone can tell, there was nothing particularly unusual about these fights.

 Corll’s father was also known to have been a strict disciplinarian.
-But it’s unknown if this ever led to abuse — or punishments that were worse than those typical for the 1940s.
+But it’s unknown if this ever led to abuse or punishments that were out of the norm for the 1940s.
 Meanwhile, Corll’s mother doted on him.

-His parents first divorced in 1946 and briefly reconciled afterward, getting married once again.
-But after they got divorced a second time, his mother decided to spend some time traveling around the South.
-She eventually remarried a traveling salesman, and the family settled in Vidor, Texas.
+His parents first divorced in 1946 and briefly reconciled afterward, remarrying in 1950.
+But after they split up a second time three years later, Corll’s mother wed a traveling salesman, and the family settled in Vidor, Texas.

-So how did this seemingly normal American boy of the 1950s become the “Candy Man” serial killer of the 1970s?
-Eerily, the nexus between these two stories appears to have been his mother’s candy company.
+So, how did this seemingly normal American boy of the 1950s become the “Candy Man” serial killer of the 1970s?
+Eerily, the nexus between these two personalities appears to have been his mother’s candy company.

 Candy Man Killer